Moka Eva

 Exploration #2

-With the layout decided, how should each candidate's information be presented?
+With layout decided, the next question: how should candidate information be presented?

 IMPACT

-Finally, Eva shipped in 4 months.
-The calibration system reduced the gap between what recruiters wanted and what AI delivered, users went from rejecting most candidates to finding strong matches within 2-3 calibration rounds.
-The information design cut candidate evaluation time from 10 minutes to 2-3 minutes, freeing recruiters to focus on judgment instead of data processing and boosting actionable confidence.
+Eva shipped in 4 months.
+The calibration system closed the gap between recruiter intent and AI results: users found strong matches within 2-3 rounds instead of rejecting most candidates.
+Information design cut evaluation time from 10 minutes to 2-3 minutes.

 REFLECTIONS

-Through designing Eva, I synthesized four AI design principles:
+Through designing Eva, I synthesized four AI design learnings

 NEXT STEPS